mattermost/docs/source/developer/fx-guidelines.rst

 |

-Markup guidelines
+Markup Guidelines
 ************************

 |
 Bootstrap classes
 -----------------------------------

-Since we’re using [bootstrap](<http://getbootstrap.com/), try to utilize [bootstrap classes](<http://getbootstrap.com/css/>) as much as possible rather than creating new styles or using inline styles.
+Since we’re using `bootstrap <http://getbootstrap.com/>`_, try to utilize `bootstrap classes <http://getbootstrap.com/css/>`_ as much as possible rather than creating new styles or using inline styles.

 Custom styles
 -----------------------------------

-We’re using [BEM methodology](https://en.bem.info/method/) and would advise everyone to do so when creating new classes or ids.
+We’re using `BEM methodology <https://en.bem.info/method/>`_  and would advise everyone to do so when creating new classes or ids.
 There’s a lot of places in our app that currently don’t follow BEM but we’re trying to improve the codebase.
 [Here](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) is a brief overview of the BEM syntax.

 |